-Clothing, PPE and uniform:
+➢ Clothing, PPE and uniform:

-- Students should wear respectful clothing appropriate to a learning environment. - Students must wear protective clothing/uniform specified by the course. - Students must wear face coverings and other personal and protective equipment (PPE) as specified in college buildings and whilst on trips, visits or placements.
+- Students should wear respectful clothing appropriate to their learning environment. - Students must wear protective clothing/uniform specified by the course. - Students must wear relevant personal and protective equipment (PPE) as specified in college buildings and whilst on trips, visits or placements.

-Malpractice and Plagiarism:
+➤ Malpractice and Plagiarism: